Tall, Dark and Slayer

-“Babe,” he said, drawing on something – a joint?
+“Babe,” he said, drawing on something.
+A joint?
 A hookah?
-“The thanks I get.
+“That’s the thanks I get.
 And after I made you the exclusive, East Coast distributor of Heat-N-Go artificial blood?”

 “Neither here nor there, Rudes.”
 His point stung.
 Individual servings of Heat-N-Go had single-handedly saved me from bankruptcy a few years back.
 “Fix it.
 Now.
 And don’t call me babe.”

-Besides, I don’t have a lot of scruples, thanks to premier conman Al Banks, the paternal half of my immediate family tree.
+Besides, I didn’t have a lot of scruples, thanks to premier con man Al Banks, the paternal half of my immediate family tree.
 My mother, Maria, from whom I’d inherited my long black hair, brown eyes and olive complexion, had pulled her own con by dying soon after my birth.
 Al had been stuck with me, and I’d been raised on the great American road.
 There aren’t too many ethics lessons taught in the booths of truck stops.

 Around eleven o’clock, the hue, if not the cry, had died down.
 Thoughts of a hot, cheesy pepperoni pizza tempted me to close shop for an hour.
 As a night owl, I figured eleven seemed a good time to break for lunch.